forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

 Let's explain the diagram:
 - **Java/Kotlin based Components (App and System Server) Crash Handling:**
   - **Setting Default Exception Handler:**
-     The app sets a default uncaught exception handler using `Thread.setDefaultUncaughtExceptionHandler(new KillApplicationHandler())`.
-This handler, implemented in `KillApplicationHandler.uncaughtException()`, deals with uncaught exceptions in any thread.
+     The app sets a default uncaught exception handler using Thread.setDefaultUncaughtExceptionHandler(new KillApplicationHandler()).
+This handler, implemented in KillApplicationHandler.uncaughtException(), deals with uncaught exceptions in any thread.

   - **Requesting AMS for Exception Handling:**
-    If an uncaught exception occurs, the app calls ActivityManagerService (AMS) to handle it through `handleApplicationCrash()`.
+    If an uncaught exception occurs, the app calls ActivityManagerService (AMS) to handle it through handleApplicationCrash().

   - **AMS Crash Handling:**
-    AMS collects crash information using `handleApplicationCrashInner()` and sends it to DropBoxManagerService.
-The data is stored in a crash log file at `/data/system/dropbox`.
+    AMS collects crash information using handleApplicationCrashInner() and sends it to DropBoxManagerService.
+The data is stored in a crash log file at /data/system/dropbox.

   - **DropBoxManagerService Log Creation:**
-    DropBoxManagerService receives crash information from AMS and creates a crash log file in the `/data/system/dropbox` folder.
+    DropBoxManagerService receives crash information from AMS and creates a crash log file in the /data/system/dropbox folder.

   - **App Self-Termination:**
    The app takes necessary actions to terminate itself.